hbctraining/Intro-to-variant-analysis/lessons/06_aggregate_multiqc.md

 ```
 #!/bin/bash
-# This sbatch script is for collating alignment metrics from FastQC and Picard using MultiQC
+# This sbatch script is for collating alignment metrics from FastQC and GATK/Picard using MultiQC

 # Assign sbatch directives
 #SBATCH -p priority